DogFoxX/Announcement-Bar/README.md

 Enabled State:

-    This is where your Free Shipping will be displayed.
+    This is where your Free Shipping Counter will be displayed.
+    Free Shipping Threshold will also be used here.
     Type a message in the Custom HTML field.

 Message example: